27/16 As A Mixed Number

 Step 2: Identify the Whole Number and the Remainder

 The quotient (the result of the division) becomes the whole number part of your mixed number.
-In this case, the quotient is 1.
-The remainder (the amount left over after the division) becomes the numerator of the proper fraction.
+That said, the remainder (the amount left over after the division) becomes the numerator of the proper fraction.
+Now, in this case, the quotient is 1.
 Here, the remainder is 11.

 Step 3: Form the Mixed Number

 The denominator of the proper fraction remains the same as the original denominator (16).
-Therefore, combining the whole number and the fraction, we get:
+Because of this, combining the whole number and the fraction, we get:

 1 ¹¹⁄₁₆